Hurfeish: Israel

 Hurfeish surrendered to the advancing Israeli army during Operation Hiram, October 1948.
 An IDF plan, December 1949, to expel the population was blocked by the Foreign Ministry.

 Hurfeish was declared a local council in 1967.
 According to the Israel Central Bureau of Statistics (CBS) it had a total population of 5,200 in 2006, with a growth rate of 1.9%.
 As in 2014, the majority of residents was Druze (96%), with a small number of Christians (3.2%) and Muslims (0.3%).
 A large percentage of the population are police and army officers, serving with the Israel Police and the Israel Defense Forces.

+On June 5, 2024, Hurfeish was directly struck by at least two explosive drones launched by Hezbollah.
+11 people were injured, some of whom sustaining serious injuries.

+Demographics

+In 2022, 96.9% of the population was Druze, 2.9% was Christian and 0.2% was Muslim.

 Landmarks

-According to the tradition, Sabalan, a Druze prophet, often identified with the Biblical Zebulon, escaped to cave after he failed to convert Hebron residents to the new religion, then he continued to teach the religion and also built by himself a room over the site of the cave.
+According to the tradition, Sabalan, a Druze prophet, often identified with the Biblical Zebulon, escaped to a cave after he failed to convert Hebron residents to the new religion, then he continued to teach the religion and also built by himself a room over the site of the cave.
 It is located in Hurfeish, on the top of Mount Zvul.